-- 6.1 Registration in both phases takes place during the first week of each semester of each academic year.
-Registration for examinations consists of registration for the appropriate course(s) for that phase. - 6.2 A candidate must attempt at the same sitting all Sections of the Examinations for which he or she has been registered. - 6.3 A candidate must attend all the written, practical, clinical and oral sections of the Examinations for which he or she has registered, and that are applicable in his or her case. - 6.4 A candidate who fails to attend any written, practical, clinical or oral section of any Examination for which he or she has registered and that is applicable in his or her case shall be recorded as having failed the Examination. - 6.5 A candidate who fails any section of the written, practical, clinical or oral Examinations on his or her first attempt shall be required to re-sit the Examination at the next available opportunity, unless otherwise decided by the Academic Board, Cave Hill, on the recommendation of the Board of
+- 6.1 Subject to Regulation 11.2, registration for a course constitutes registration for the examination in that course.
+Registration for courses in both Stages/Phases takes place during the first week of the first semester of each academic year. - 6.2 The candidate must attempt at the same sitting, all required Parts, Sections or Components of the Examinations for which he or she has been registered. - 6.3 A candidate must attend all the written, practical, clinical and oral sections of the Examinations for which he or she has registered, and that are applicable in his or her case. - 6.4 A candidate who fails to attend any written, practical, clinical or oral section of any Examination for which he or she has registered and that is applicable in his or her case shall be recorded as having failed the Examination.
+(Regulations governing absence due to illness can be found in the general University regulations governing examinations).